Magecart Strikes Again

-To better understand security leaders’ prevailing attitude toward the digital threat landscape, RiskIQ surveyed 1,691 of them from across the U.S. and U.K., from multiple verticals including enterprise, consulting, government and education.
-The CISO survey results show that relentless, internet-scale threat campaigns, and the sense that security teams are ill-equipped to stop them, are near-universal pain points.
+To better understand cybersecurity leaders’ prevailing attitude toward the digital threat landscape, RiskIQ surveyed 1,691 of them from across the U.S. and U.K., from multiple verticals including enterprise, consulting, government and education.
+The CISO survey results show that relentless, internet-scale threat campaigns, and the sense that cybersecurity teams are ill-equipped to stop them, are near-universal pain points.

 A lack of experienced staff to monitor and protect organizations from threat campaigns such as malvertising, phishing, and state-sponsored attacks will only get worse as businesses continue to expand their digital footprints in the pursuit of growing their business.
 Unsurprisingly, 60 percent of respondents expect digital threats to surge as their organizations increase online engagement with customers.

 Download the full infographic for the rest of the results

 As cybercriminals take advantage of vulnerabilities and lax cybersecurity oversight across a business’s web, social, and mobile assets, 67 percent of our respondents claimed not to have sufficient staff to handle the daily barrage of cyber alerts they receive.
 This sentiment aligns with findings in the IDG Connect: 2017 State of Digital Defense Research Report, published in October of 2017, which showed that 68 percent of IT organizations have no to modest confidence to manage digital threats despite a majority significantly increasing their near-term digital defense investments.